jordles/Per-Scholas-SBA-318/readme.md

 I MADE MY VERY OWN FIRST API!!! 🎉🎉 I really enjoyed this assignment.

 ### Introduction
-Project Support is an open source platform that enable users share causes they're passionate about and actively involved with with the hopes of connecting with other users equally interested in working with them on the given cause.
+This API will be based on my Root Application.
+It enables users and admin to get the appropriate user information needed and perform CRUD operations.
+This api allows more functionality for users on Root, like editing user information on settings or being capable of deleting their own account.

 ### API Features
-* Users can signup and view their account details in the Root database.
+* Users can sign up and view their account details in the Root database.
 * Admins/Authenticated Users have access the login database, that includes sensitive information.
 * View your posting history and alter its contents.
 * This API follows RESTful practices, including invoking CRUD operations.